ConorLambert/Obsidian-Vault-Main/Angular/Routing/Wildcard Route.md

 - What to do when none of the routes match
 - User enters URL incorrectly or has an expired link.
-- Wildcard route should the very last route.
+- *Wildcard route should the very last route.*
+- This matches absolutely everything

 ```typescript
 {